cloud36/uplift_modeling_criteo/eda_notebooks/readme.md

 SELECT COUNT(*) as treatment_and_exposure
 FROM `uplift.data`
 WHERE treatment = 0 AND exposure = 1

+-- This results in zero ad exposures for treatment subjects!
 ```

 2. Features should be independent of treatment / control group.
 If not, there was a problem with the randomization strategy.
 This can be confirmed with a Classifier 2 Sample Test (more about this test here)